Honorary whites: Koreans

-Unlike Japan and Taiwan (ROC), South Korea was unwilling and uncomfortable of such a status and eventually outright refused to establish diplomatic relations with South Africa because of apartheid.
-Although South Africa offered honorary white status to South Korean citizens when the two countries negotiated diplomatic relations in 1961, South Korea severed ties with South Africa in 1978 in protest against apartheid, and full diplomatic relations between the two countries were not re-established until 1992, when apartheid was abolished.
+Unlike Japan and Taiwan (ROC), South Korea was unwilling and uninterested in accepting honorary white status and eventually outright refused to establish diplomatic relations with South Africa over apartheid.
+Although South Africa offered honorary white status to South Korean citizens when the two countries negotiated diplomatic relations in 1961, South Korea severed ties with South Africa in protest of apartheid, and full diplomatic relations between the two countries were not re-established until 1992, when apartheid was abolished.